LonelyFort/confirmation-email-on-tele-miniapp/README.md

 Since we are only sending email address to users from NUS, users must enter their NUS email or an error sign says " Email must be from NUS e.g example@u.nus.edu " will appear.

-After inputting, they will receive an email from (sender) with a message "Hi!".
+After inputting, they will receive an email from (sender) with a message "You are now verified as NUS student.".

 Disclaimer: As this is a mini side project, I used the test domain as the sender for the email.
 Please use a proper domain if you want to deploy to production.
 Disclaimer 2: Since the bot reply logic is written in python, the script has to be ran continuously which is done by either a private server or a cloud server.
 Since this is a mini-project I